popey/popey.com-blog/content/post/2024/03/mini-electric-two-years-on.md

 As I got closer to the two-year anniversary of ownership, the app started to remind me to book the car for a service.
 There’s a feature in the app to just press a button, and get taken to a page where you can book the car in.
 The links are all broken and always have been.
 I don’t have the energy to call BMW to tell them it’s all broken.
 They should do better QA on the app.

 Eventually I just called the garage to get the car maintained.
-There was a recall, brake check and
+There was a scheduled two-year inspection, a low priority recall, brake check and my broken 'fuel flap' to fix.
+They had the car all day and everything was complete when I picked it up at the end of the day.

+The fact that there's no oil changes, oil filter replacement, spark plug replacments, timing chain/belts, and many other parts that fail on an EV is quite attractive.
+But there's still a regular service which needs doing.

+Some argue that due to the car having a one-pedal driving mode, where regenerative braking slows tha car down, drivers are less likely to wear out the brakes.
+However I've also seen it asserted that some cars actually use both regenerative braking and the physical disc brakes without letting the driver know.
+I have no idea whether the Mini actually "smartly" applies the brakes, or if it only does so when I press the brake pedal.

 ## Conclusion